Rob Kardashian Reportedly Relying On Family For Help With Dream Following Split

 Rob was hospitalized for diabetes-related complications first in December 2015, then again in December 2016 as he struggled to manage the condition.
 The source added Kardashian is not only physically unhealthy, but emotionally as well following his and Chyna’s breakup.

-“According to the source, Kardashian, who has struggled with depression and weight gain in recent years, remains “very unhealthy — both physically and emotionally.”
+“According to the source, Kardashian, who has struggled with depression and weight gain in recent years, remains ‘very unhealthy — both physically and emotionally.'”

 However, Rob did post an image of Dream on his Instagram as she sits next to what appears to be a breakfast smoothie.
 Perhaps the Kardashian is trying to focus on his health, after all, but reports suggest he’s once again neglecting his diabetes as he deals with the breakup.